Hasodikis/ThinkPad-460-OpenCore/README.md

 # Cosmetics - Mods - ETC

 - I suggest to all of you to use Voltageshift for undervolting and maximum energy efficiency.
 Go to https://github.com/sicreative/VoltageShift and download it.
-The best way to use it (in my oppinion) is to load the kext form the EFI.
+The best way to use it (in my oppinion) is to load the kext from the EFI.
 Place the VoltageShift.kext in EFI/OC/kexts and load it with config.plist.
 Have a copy of the kext and the executable in a folder on your disk.
-Right now I am working stably with:
+Right now I am working with:
 CPU voltage offset: -80mv
 GPU voltage offset: -80mv
 CPU Cache voltage offset: -60mv